marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

 * **Penetration testing**
   * *White-box* hacking - working directly on source code and identifying security vurnerabilities
   * *Black-box* hacking - acting as a real hacker, trying to hack into a system/application
-* **Principle of least privilege** (stubborn admin rule) - do not give a permission to a resource up-front, unless the user really needs it
+* **Principle of least privilege** (or stubborn admin rule) - do not give a permission to a resource up-front, unless the user really needs it
 * **Google hacking** - using Google search to find security vurnerabilities, eg. configuration files, vurnerable open source plugins, directory indicies
   * `site:example.com ...` - looking for a keyword on a particular website
   * `intitle:index.of ...` - looking for a directory index